Premature birth: the basics

 It might be that you just don’t feel right, even though you don’t have any particular symptoms.
 If this happens, trust your own instincts.
-See your doctor or go to the hospital.
+See your doctor or midwife, or go to the hospital.

 If you’re in premature labour, the sooner you see a midwife or doctor the better.
 Some premature labours can be stopped or delayed.
-If your baby is growing normally and getting all he needs from your body, the longer he can stay in your womb, the better.
+If your baby is growing well and getting all they need from your body, the longer your baby can stay in your womb, the better.

 Premature babies: survival and development

 Survival is affected by how premature a baby is.
-For example, moderately preterm babies are more likely to survive than extremely preterm babies.
+For example, moderately premature babies are more likely to survive than extremely premature babies.
 Babies born after only 23 weeks have a reasonable chance of survival – more than 50%.

-The majority of preterm children develop normally.
+Most premature babies go on to develop like full-term babies.
 The longer your baby’s gestation, the less chance there is of any health or developmental concerns.

 Babies who are born late preterm generally have no serious long-term problems.